 5. Receipts for cash payments

-The receipt must be official with the date, details of the insurer and underwriter, and the amount you have paid.
+It is preferable to pay any premiums on debit order into the bank account of the insurer.
+However, if you do pay by cash, the receipt must be official with the date, details of the insurer, and the amount you have paid.
 Don’t part with your money until you are 100% sure you will get a receipt in the next few minutes.
 Be very wary if a broker says they don’t have time to give you a receipt now or will send it to you tomorrow.

 6. Policy wording regarding family members

 Words can mean different things in different languages.
 An example is cousin and second cousin.
 In English these are two different relatives while in many African languages there is no difference.
-If more than one person is covered by your funeral policy, name the lives assured by their full names and ID numbers, rather than by their relationship to you.
+Funeral policies will usually only cover cousins and not second cousins.
+If more than one person is covered by your funeral policy, name all the members by their full names and ID numbers, and specify their blood or marital relationship to you, the main member.

 1. Your questions aren’t answered, or you get vague assurances